cyberbotics/webots-doc/reference/supervisor.md

 utility function that simplifies the task of retrieving the base node without having to define a DEF name for it.

-The `wb_supervisor_node_get_selected()` function retrieves a handle to the currently selected node in the scene tree (which might not be a top node).
+The `wb_supervisor_node_get_selected()` function returns a handle to the currently selected node in the scene tree (which might not be a top node).
-If no node is currently selected, the function returns NULL, otherwise, it returns a non-NULL handle.
+If no node is currently selected, the function returns NULL.

 ---